NemerSahli/document_sender/README.md

 dependencies will also affect the stability of your code.

 ## The fronted
-A layout idea for the frontend can be found [here](https://marvelapp.com/project/3366817/).
+A layout idea for the frontend can be found.
 ## The backend
-The backend should send an email with the picture attached as a PDF to `coding-challenge@mieterengel.de`.
+The backend should send an email with the picture attached as a PDF to email destination.

 ## What we will look for